 Network Access Control Lists blocking required ports

-If you have an AWS deployment, check if a remediation has been generated on either of these blocks in the Alert Logic console at Remediations > List > filter for Category: Configuration.
+If you have an AWS deployment, check if a remediation has been generated on either of these blocks by filtering your remediation list for Category: Configuration.

 2. Verify al-agent Service is Installed and Running on the Host